 This week’s recipe is an all-in-one pot popular meatball and vegetable casserole (not only with the children but with the adults too!), one of the many you can experience at lokantas, in Turkey.
 It is delicious, healthy and you can easily re-create at home.
 The casserole can either be cooked on the stove top or baked in the oven, and you can bake ahead of time.
 It makes a complete and hearty main course served with plain rice or with my recent bulgur pilaf with sautéed almonds.
 I like to add a variety of seasonal vegetables to my meatballs casserole; zucchini (courgettes) and peas work well here too.
 You can add as much red pepper flakes as you would like for a spicier flavor.

-I love our hearty and healthy casseroles as well as regional specialties in Turkish cuisine and included them in my cookery book, Ozlem’s Turkish Table too – it is available to order at this link, if interested.
+I love our hearty and healthy casseroles as well as regional specialties in Turkish cuisine and included them in my cookery book, Ozlem’s Turkish Table too.
+Signed hardback copies now 30 % OFF at this link for a limited time and delivered worldwide, including the US.

 I usually double this casserole recipe and freeze half the portion, as it freezes very well.